hakoerber/blog.hkoerber.de/source/_posts/2015-09-27-My-first-post.md

 #### Serving the content

 In the end, we get some publishable HTML files with CSS and everything in the `public/` subfolder.
 For "production" use, I am simply going to deploy [nginx](http://nginx.org/) to serve these static files.
 All of this is deployed on a dedicated blogging virtual machine on my home server.
-Because I do not have a publicly reachable IPv4 address (yay CGNAT!), a small [DigitalOcean](https://www.digitalocean.com/) as a reverse proxy over a VPN.
+Because I do not have a publicly reachable IPv4 address (yay CGNAT!), a small [DigitalOcean](https://www.digitalocean.com/) droplet serves as a reverse proxy over a VPN.

 Because the content is simply a static web page, there is no need for a database or web framework or anything, and serving the content is super fast!
 The following nginx configuration is enough, assuming your Hexo root is in `/var/lib/hexo/blog` and is readable by group `hexo`: